bnjmnt4n/ofcrse/src/content/articles/postgres-rls.md

 ## Use uncorrelated subqueries when possible {#uncorrelated-subqueries}

 [Subqueries](https://www.postgresql.org/docs/current/functions-subquery.html) are nested `select` statements within the main SQL statement.
 Uncorrelated subqueries are subqueries which do not depend on any columns in the outer query.
-In the previous example, the subquery in the policy is an uncorrelated subquery, since `select get_workspaces_for_auth_user()` does not reference any columns in the outer query.
+In the previous example, the subquery in the policy is an uncorrelated subquery, since `select get_workspaces_for_auth_user()` does not reference any columns from the outer query.

 Using uncorrelated subqueries can allow the subquery to be extracted out into an [`InitPlan`](https://www.depesz.com/2013/05/19/explaining-the-unexplainable-part-4/#init-plan) node by the query planner. `InitPlan` nodes are executed once at the start of a query, and have their results stored for use by other nodes in the query plan.
 They are especially useful for boolean conditions—if a query depends solely on a boolean which is returned by an uncorrelated subquery, the whole query can just be skipped when the boolean returns `false`.